tink-crypto/tink/docs/JAVA-HOWTO.md

 [1.3.0](https://github.com/google/tink/releases/tag/v1.3.0), released
 2020-03-11.

-In addition to the versioned releases, snapshots of Tink are regurlarly built using the master branch of the Tink GitHub repository.
+In addition to the versioned releases, snapshots of Tink are regularly built using the master branch of the Tink GitHub repository.

 Tink for Java has two primary build targets specified: